khoaminhbui/k8s-template/README.md

 After this step we will have:
 - 2 pods containing the services.
-- 2 service servced as interface for the pods.
+- 2 service serv as interface for the pods.

 ## Verify services exposed via NodePort
 Verify deployments by command